 All butt welds shall be continuous full-penetration welds.

-Intermittent welds, stitch welds, and tack welds are not permitted on any structural part of the machine.
+Intermittent welds, stitch welds, and tack welds are not permitted on any structural part of the machine or portions that provide enclosure sealing.
 If specifically approved by the purchaser, intermittent welds may be used where significant problem-free operating experience exists and well-established design procedures are available.
+NOTE - Welds that provide enclosure sealing form part of the IP rating, so are continuous.
+This includes items that are not part of the main frame, such as terminal boxes and air handling components.

 Welding of or to shafts is not acceptable for balancing purposes on finished shafts or on two pole machines.
 Any shafts or spiders subjected to welding shall be postweld stress relieved prior to finish machining.

-Low Temperature Service
+· Low Temperature Service

 To avoid brittle failures, materials and construction for low temperature service shall be suitable for the minimum design metal temperature in accordance with the codes and other requirements specified.
 The purchaser and the vendor shall agree on any special precautions necessary with regard to conditions that may occur during operation, maintenance, transportation, erection, commissioning, and testing.